Input frame data requirements for external frame data sources

 Data usage:

-• API call timing: May vary based on external code design.
-A common approach used by most devices is to query during 3D engine rendering updates, then determine whether to proceed with data processing based on device data timestamp
+- API call timing: Can vary based on external code design.
+A common approach used by most devices is to query during the 3D engine's render update, then decide whether to proceed with further data processing based on the device data's timestamp.

 void TryInputCameraFrameData()